Food Revolution Network

 Are Air Fryers Worth It? + 5 Healthy Air Fryer Recipes to Consider

 Things can get pretty crazy out there in our commercial culture.
-Did you know you can get an “Automatic Mini Donut Factory”?
-For only $136, you too can have one cluttering up your kitchen counter.
-Does anyone really need a soft pretzel maker with a cheese dip warmer?
-Or a chocolate fondue fountain?
+You can clutter up your counter with a mini donut oven, a soft pretzel maker (complete with cheese dip warmer), and a chocolate fondue fountain.

 And I’m glad I did.
 The air fryer isn’t another single-use gadget.
 Instead, it’s a way to enjoy a wide variety of crispy, crunchy comfort foods without added oil.
 Many people who own one report using it multiple times a day, and creating dishes that entice even the pickiest fast food eaters to gobble down plant-based and oil-free chips, wedges, fries, and wings.